 Pitbull-Type Breeds & Pictures

 There are four widely recognized "pitbull-type" breeds by AKC/UKC breed standards (all members of the Terrier Group of dog breeds): the American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and the American Bully.
 The term "pit bull" is not a breed but instead, it is a generic term used to loosely describe a "type" of dog based only on its physical appearance (not on genetics or lineage) - just like a German Shepherd is one of many unique "shepherds" or "shepherd-type" breeds.
 While the four breeds listed above are the recognized AKC/UKC pitbull-type breeds, the common physical characteristics of pitbull-type dogs can be found in over 20 breeds (and in even more mixed breeds) - for example, Labrador Retriever Bulldog mixes have similar physical characteristics as pitbull-type breeds but in fact this mix is distinct and different from any of the pitbull-type purebred and crossbred breeds.
-The common use of visual breed identification is one of the reasons why the estimated population of "pitbull-type" dogs is so high (up to 20% of the total U.S. dog population).
+The common use of visual breed identification is one of the reasons why the estimated population of "pitbull-type" dogs is up to 20% of the total U.S. dog population.
 Learn more about the history of pitbull-type dogs, the "pit bull" name, and each of the unique AKC/UKC pitbull-type breeds below.

 Unique AKC/UKC breeds that are considered "pitbull-type" breeds